 The Napier WDF is located on Erf 513, Napier and falls within the site boundary of the closed landfill site.
-Refer to Figure 10 for an aerial image of the site.
+Refer to Figure 14 for an aerial image of the site.
 The WDF was authorised under permit No. 12/9/11/P40 (3 September 2008) issued by the Department of Environmental Affairs and Tourism (now the Department of Environmental Affairs) in terms of Section 20 of the Environmental Conservation Act (No. 73 of 1989).
-While the permit is valid until 3 September 2028, it was reviewed and extended for a further 10 years.
+While the permit is valid until 3 September 2028, it is to be reviewed every ten years, which means that a review is coming up in September 2018.
+It is important to note that processing could take some time, therefore it is best to initiate the review with time to spare.

-Figure 10.
-Napier Waste Drop-off Facility Site (Source: Google Earth)
+Figure 14 Napier Waste Drop-off Facility Site

 The site has two waste skips for the collection of waste and these are cleared daily to ensure there is always room for additional waste.
-The site is well managed both in terms of waste and in terms of environmental obligations.
+The site is well managed both in terms of waste and environmental obligations.
 Access roads, entrance points and the fence are all neat and in excellent repair.